Soft interactions in cold quark matter

 In electromagnetic plasmas, dynamical screening leads, e.g., to the well-known physics of Landau damping and to a nonzero plasma frequency \cite{Landau:1946jc}.
-Analogous phenomena also take place in strongly interacting matter (for a recent review, see e.g.~\cite{Ghiglieri:2020dpq}).
+Analogous phenomena also occur in strongly interacting matter (for a recent review, see~\cite{Ghiglieri:2020dpq}).
 The crucial difference between quantum electrodynamics (QED) and QCD is that the screened modes self-interact only in the latter, leading to uniquely non-Abelian physics.
-Interaction corrections for the screened modes have been discussed using the hard-thermal-loop (HTL) effective theory in the contexts of, e.g., plasmon damping and frequency \cite{Braaten:1990it,Braaten:1992gd,Schulz:1993gf,Carrington:2008dw}, heavy quark diffusion \cite{CaronHuot:2007gq, CaronHuot:2008uh}, thermal photon production \cite{Ghiglieri:2013gia}, and transport \cite{Ghiglieri:2015ala, Ghiglieri:2018dib} in a high-temperature quark-gluon plasma (QGP), as well as in a study of the neutrino interaction rate in an electroweak plasma \cite{Jackson:2019tnr}.
+Interaction corrections for the screened modes have been discussed using the hard-thermal-loop (HTL) effective theory in the contexts of, e.g., plasmon damping and frequency \cite{Braaten:1990it,Braaten:1992gd,Schulz:1993gf,Carrington:2008dw}, heavy quark diffusion \cite{CaronHuot:2007gq, CaronHuot:2008uh}, thermal photon production \cite{Ghiglieri:2013gia}, and transport \cite{Ghiglieri:2015ala, Ghiglieri:2018dib} in a high-temperature quark-gluon plasma (QGP), as well as for the neutrino interaction rate in an electroweak plasma \cite{Jackson:2019tnr}.

-Based on observations made at high temperatures, it has been conjectured that the soft modes exhibit particularly poor convergence and therefore drive the breakdown of the full perturbative series of quantities such as the pressure in thermal field theory \cite{Braaten:1995jr,Blaizot:2003iq,Gynther:2007bw}.
-Indeed, reorganizations of the weak-coupling expansion in the soft sector of QCD, going beyond a minimal resummation, have been seen to dramatically improve the convergence of the QGP EOS \cite{Blaizot:2000fc,Laine:2006cp,Mogliacci:2013mca}.
-This raises the obvious question of whether a similar approach should be taken also in studies of high-density QM (see \cite{Kneur:2019tao} for an attempt in this direction).
+Based on observations made at high temperatures, it has been conjectured that soft modes exhibit particularly poor convergence and drive the breakdown of the perturbative series of quantities like the pressure in thermal field theory \cite{Braaten:1995jr,Blaizot:2003iq,Gynther:2007bw}.
+Indeed, reorganizing the weak-coupling expansion in the soft sector of QCD beyond a minimal resummation has been seen to dramatically improve the convergence of the QGP EOS \cite{Blaizot:2000fc,Laine:2006cp,Mogliacci:2013mca}.
+This raises the obvious question of whether a similar approach should be taken also in studying high-density QM (see \cite{Kneur:2019tao} for an attempt in this direction).